 The lead was just the Flyers' second of the season, and first since they had a one-goal lead for 10:57 in the second period of their second game of the season, against the Buffalo Sabres.

 Voracek's first of the season was the Flyers' second on the power play.
 Kris Newbury was assessed an extra roughing minor after a fight with McGinn.
 On the ensuing power play, Claude Giroux badly missed a one-timer from the left circle, banging it off the end boards, but the carom went to Simmonds in the slot.
-Lundqvist stopped his attempt, but the rebound went to Couturier, who pushed the puck off the right post.
-Then the puck found its way to Voracek, who poked the puck over the goal line at 15:54.
+Lundqvist stopped his attempt, but the rebound went to Couturier, who's pushed the puck off the right post.
+The rebound went to Voracek who poked the puck over the goal line at 15:54.